 - This token tells the encryption key it is OK to decrypt the content

-What is Digital Rights Management Tech Checking For?
+What is a Digital Rights Management System Checking For?

-DRM technologies are very flexible and can be used to create a great variety of usage policies.
+DRM technology is very flexible and can be used to create a great variety of usage policies.
 The same DRM principles apply for any kind of video-enabled device including smartphones, computers, tablets and gaming consoles.

 The rules that the DRM technology checks for are designed to be quick and simple, such as: